Welcome to the Worldwide Greathead family my One-Name Study - Person Page 547

 Appears on charts:

-Katherine E Brown was also known by the name of Catherine Greathead.2 She was born in April 1861 in Pennsylvania, USA, Both Katherine's parents were born in Pennsylvania.2 She married Edwin Francis Greathead, son of Francis Tiddy Greathead and Mary Wythe Collier, about 1883.2 In the census of 1 June 1900 in Philadelphia, Pennsylvania, USA, she was listed as the wife of Edwin Francis Greathead.3 In the census of 20 April 1910 in Delaware, Pennsylvania, USA, she was listed as the wife of Edwin Francis Greathead.4 In the census of 5 January 1920 in Norwood, Delaware, Pennsylvania, USA, she was listed as the wife of Edwin Francis Greathead.5 In the census of 2 April 1930 in 229 Winnea Avenue, Norwood, Delaware, Pennsylvania, USA, she was listed as the wife of Edwin Francis Greathead.6
+Kathryn Greathead was also known by the name of Kitty Greathead.1 She was born on 4 September 1889 in Pennsylvania, USA.1,2 She was the daughter of Edwin Francis Greathead and Catherine Elizabeth Beam.
+In the census of 1 June 1900 in Philadelphia, Pennsylvania, USA, she was listed as the daughter of Edwin Francis Greathead Kitty was at school.3 In the census of 20 April 1910 in Delaware, Pennsylvania, USA, she was listed as the daughter of Edwin Francis Greathead.4 In the census of 5 January 1920 in Norwood, Delaware, Pennsylvania, USA, she was listed as the daughter of Edwin Francis Greathead.5 She was baptised on 8 August 1925 Kathryn left Bologne sur Mer on 8 August 1925 on board SS Minnekahda bound for New York.
+She arrived on 17 August 1925 and gave the address she was going to stay at as 1700 Pine Street, Philadelphia.2 In the census of 2 April 1930 in 229 Winnea Avenue, Norwood, Delaware, Pennsylvania, USA, she was listed as the daughter of Edwin Francis Greathead.6 In the census of 1 April 1940 in Chestnut Street, Philadelphia, Pennsylvania, USA, she was listed as the daughter of Catherine Elizabeth Beam Catherine was working in the Commercial world.7

 Sources of Information